AkhilGovan/OttoDIY-Arduino/README.md

 <img src="initialise/Port.png" width="500px" height="auto">

 The IDE might pickup your bluetooth ports like mine has.
 Usually, the names have "usbserial", "COM52" or similar in it.
-A trick I use is to to disconnect the Arduino, observe which ports are listed, reconnect it, and then identify which new port appears in the list.
+A trick I use is to disconnect the Arduino, observe which ports are listed, reconnect it, and then identify which new port appears in the list.

-Once you have selected the port and Arduino Nano board, upload the code to the nano:
+Once you have selected the port and Arduino Nano board, upload the code to the Arduino nano:

 <img src="initialise/Upload.png" width="500px" height="auto">